Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Empirical Application

 Immigration is one of the most contentious issues in the United States today.
 A large body of literature investigates how cultural, economic, and racial factors shape public attitudes towards immigration \citep[see, e.g.,][and references therein]{hain:hopk:14}.
 In an influential study, \citet{immigration} use a conjoint analysis to empirically examine the immigrant characteristics favored or disfavored by U.S. citizens.
 The survey was fielded between December 2011 and January 2012 on a nationally representative sample of U.S. citizens.
 The study used the forced-choice design, in which each respondent was presented with a pair of hypothetical immigrant profiles and asked which immigrant they would ``personally prefer to see admitted to the United States.''
 Each of 1,396 respondents rated 5 pairs of profiles.

 An immigrant profile consists of nine factors---prior trips to the U.S., reason for application, country of origin, language skills, profession, job experience, employment plans, education level, and gender, each of which has multiple levels (see Table~\ref{tab:immigration_factorlevel} of Appendix~\ref{appendix:data_table} as well as the original article for details).
-Most factors are completely randomized across their levels and independent of other factors with the exception of two restrictions to avoid implausible pairs.
+Most factors are independently and uniformly randomized across their levels with the exception of two restrictions to avoid implausible pairs.
 First, immigrant profiles that list \textit{escape persecution} as the ``reason of immigration'' can only have \textit{Iraq}, \textit{Sudan}, or \textit{Somalia} as their ``country of origin''.
-Second, a high-skill ``profession'' such as \textit{financial analyst}, \textit{research scientist}, \textit{doctor}, and \textit{computer programmer} is possible only if the ``education level'' is \textit{2 years of college or more}.
+Second, a high-skill ``profession'' such as \textit{financial analyst}, \textit{research scientist}, \textit{doctor}, and \textit{computer programmer} is possible only if the ``education level'' is at least \textit{2 years of college}.
 This restricted randomization scheme induces dependencies between these factors that must be properly accounted for when analyzing the data.
 The survey also contains information about respondents' age, education, ethnicity, gender, and ethnocentrism.
 The study contains a random sample of 14,018 profiles.

 In this study, \citeauthor{immigration} estimate the AMCE, which represents the marginal effect of a factor of interest averaging over the other factors.
 Based on the statistically insignificant estimates for the AMCEs of the ``country of origin'' factor for Mexico and European countries (reproduced in Figure~\ref{fig:immigration_prior_results}), they conclude that ``despite media frames focusing on low-skilled, unauthorized immigration from Mexico, there is little evidence of penalty specific to Mexicans.'' (p.
 539).
 The authors obtain these estimates by fitting a linear regression model, where the outcome variable indicates whether the profile is selected and the predictors are the nine randomized factors.
 To account for the restricted randomization, they also include two sets of interaction terms, one between ``country of origin'' and ``reason of immigration'' and the other between ``profession'' and ``education level''.
 To obtain the estimated AMCE of \textit{Germany}, for example, \citeauthor{immigration} take the main effect of \textit{Germany} (the baseline is \textit{India}) and then add it to the average of all the interaction terms between \textit{Germany} and the ``reason of immigration'' factor.
 Clustered standard errors are computed by clustering on each respondent to account for dependency within a respondent.